chloroken/eve-min/README.md

 A client switcher for [EVE Online](https://www.eveonline.com/) designed to fully utilize EVE's throttling mechanics by minimizing inactive client windows. **EVE-min** can also perform blanket actions like killing or minimizing all EVE clients.
 This tool is congruent with EVE's ToS because no actions touch the client.

+# Performance Increase

+Many players believe that if a window is out of focus or in another virtual desktop/workspace, it's throttled.
+But, if a window is out of focus but **not minimized**, it will still consume resources.

 <div align="center">

 This is bad: